-Smallpox 'virus squads’ and mandatory vaccinations upheld by the Supreme Court
+Smallpox ‘virus squads’ and the mandatory vaccinations upheld by the Supreme Court

 More than a century later, as millions of Americans get vaccinated voluntarily against the coronavirus and society starts to reopen, questions loom about how far businesses and government can go to ensure safety.
 Can airlines, concert venues and other businesses refuse service to anyone who chooses not to get vaccinated?
 The Biden administration has insisted there will be no national mandate, but it is still working with the private sector to create a vaccination passport or certification.

-And thanks to that knock on the door in March 1902, there’s a legal precedent to guide policymakers and the courts.
+Thanks to that knock on the door in March 1902, there’s a legal precedent to guide policymakers and the courts.
 It’s a story recounted in detail by historian Michael Willrich in his book “Pox: An American History.”

 Henning Jacobson was a Swedish immigrant and naturalized U.S. citizen who had come to America with his family as a teenager.
-After seminary in the Midwest, he was sent to Cambridge, Mass., to preach in Swedish to a largely immigrant flock.
+After seminary in the Midwest, he was sent to Cambridge to preach in Swedish to a largely immigrant flock.
 He often stood at the Boston docks, looking for newly arrived Swedes to connect with jobs, housing and the local Swedish community.
 A mild-mannered man in a moderate denomination, he was not known for fiery sermons or outlandish opinions.

 Decades before Jacobson’s move to Massachusetts, the commonwealth had led the nation in passing vaccine laws.
-Since 1827, Boston schoolchildren had been required to show proof of smallpox vaccination in order to attend public school.
-And since 1855, a state law allowed local health boards, in the event of an outbreak, to order all adults to be vaccinated and revaccinated, since the smallpox vaccine lasted less than 10 years.
+Since 1827, Boston schoolchildren had been required to show proof of smallpox vaccination to attend public school.
+Since 1855, a state law allowed local health boards, in the event of an outbreak, to order all adults to be vaccinated and revaccinated, since the smallpox vaccine lasted less than 10 years.
 By the turn of the century, 13 other states required proof of vaccination for schoolchildren, and 11 had compulsory vaccination laws for adults.

-Though a pastor, Jacobson’s objection to being vaccinated was not religious but personal; he had been vaccinated for smallpox back in Sweden when he was 6 and had had a bad reaction.
+Though a pastor, Jacobson’s objection to being vaccinated was not religious but personal; he had been vaccinated for smallpox back in Sweden when he was 6 and had a bad reaction.
 He didn’t want to go through that again, and he didn’t want to subject his children to it in case the bad reaction was hereditary.

 At first, Spencer, the board of health chairman, noted Jacobson’s refusal but took no action.
 Vaccine hesitancy wasn’t that uncommon; though largely effective, vaccines at the time were unregulated, and vaccine injury was an order of magnitude more common than it is today.

 Across the Charles River in Boston, where the smallpox outbreak had begun, the board of health chairman wasn’t so mild.
-Samuel Durgin had offered free vaccination to hundreds of thousands of residents, but when that failed to stem the tide of infected patients, he enlisted “virus squads” – gangs of policemen and medical officials who held down and forced people, often homeless men, to be vaccinated, according to the New England Journal of Medicine.
+Samuel Durgin had offered free vaccinations to hundreds of thousands of residents, but when that failed to stem the tide of infected patients, he enlisted “virus squads” — gangs of policemen and medical officials who held down and forced people, often homeless men, to be vaccinated, according to the New England Journal of Medicine.
 One man was beaten so badly by police that after he was vaccinated he had to get stitches for a wound to his head.

-Durgin had also publicly challenged any anti-vaccinationists to come with him to the island where sick patients were isolated and treated.
+Durgin had also publicly challenged any anti-vaccine individuals to come with him to the island where sick patients were isolated and treated.
 One, Immanuel Pfeiffer, accepted.
 He nearly died of smallpox.
-Many were angered that Durgin let Pfeiffer back into the community before he fell ill, where he could have ignited another outbreak, but Durgin thought the headlines – “Anti-vaccinationist May Not Live” “Chairman Durgin Comes Up Smiling” – were worth the risk, according to the New England journal.
+Many were angered that Durgin let Pfeiffer back into the community before he fell ill, where he could have ignited another outbreak, but Durgin thought the headlines — “Anti-vaccinationist May Not Live,” “Chairman Durgin Comes Up Smiling” — were worth the risk, according to the New England journal.

-Still, the outbreak continued to spread, and not just to Cambridge but to within two blocks of Jacobson’s home.
-So when Spencer returned and the pastor still refused, he did what the law allowed him to do: He fined Jacobson five dollars (about $153 today).
+Still, the outbreak continued to spread, and not just to Cambridge but also to within two blocks of Jacobson’s home.
+So when Spencer returned and the pastor still refused, he did what the law allowed him to do: He fined Jacobson $5 (about $153 today).

 Instead of paying the fine, Jacobson and a handful of other vaccine refusers appealed to a higher court, where they caught the attention and support of anti-vaccination societies.
 Those societies provided Jacobson with powerful attorneys, who argued the case all the way to the Supreme Court.